-All the editions of Windows 8 and 10 are capable of doing one thing, and that is mirroring data across multiple drives to reduce the redundancy.
-What Windows does is, it clumps various physical hard drives and converts them into a single virtual Storage Spaces which can be used by you.
-In this post, I will share how you can Create, Use, Manage, and Delete Storage Spaces in Windows 10.
+All the editions of Windows are capable of doing one thing, and that is mirroring data across multiple drives to reduce redundancy.
+Windows merges various physical hard drives and converts them into a single virtual Storage Spaces that you can use.
+In this post, I will share how you can Create, Use, Manage, and Delete Storage Spaces in Windows.

-But before getting into the nitty grittiness of how to do it, let’s look at the basics.
-Storage Spaces creation is possible in a Windows device with the presence of two hard drives.
+But before getting into the nitty-gritty of how to do it, let’s look at the basics.
+Storage Spaces creation is possible in a Windows device with two hard drives.
 They might either be internal in nature or external.
 Here is a complete guide on Storage spaces Windows 11 and Windows 10.

-How to Create, Use, Manage and Delete Storage Spaces in Windows 10
+How to Create, Use, Manage, and Delete Storage Spaces in Windows 11/10

 - How to create new Storage Space